The dough for these no-knead brioche buns comes together in no time, and the buns are perfect for sandwiches of all kind!

 Today, I offer my sincerest apologies.
 On May 22, 2012, I posted a recipe for light brioche buns, promising you the brioche bun to end all brioche buns.
 Look no further, I said.

-The recipe included below is similar in makeup to the light brioche bun I once loved —there’s a little milk, a little butter, a little egg — but the method is simpler: in sum, it follows the Bread Toast Crumbs method, which is to whisk together dry ingredients (flour, salt, sugar, and instant yeast) and add lukewarm liquid.
-To get the lukewarm liquid here, you heat milk with butter until the butter melts; then you whisk this hot milk-butter mixture with cold water and an egg.
+The recipe included below is similar in makeup to the light brioche bun I once loved — there’s a little milk, a little butter, a little egg — but the method is simpler: in sum, it follows the Bread Toast Crumbs no-knead method.
+Here’s the step-by-step:

 Make Them Ahead

 You can make these rolls two ways:

 - Mix the dough, let it rise for 2 to 3 hours, then shape and bake.

 - Or you can mix the dough at night, store it in the refrigerator, and shape and bake in the morning.